Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Formalism

 as illustrated in Figure~\ref{fig:Summary}-A. For precise cleaning, the $I_{LSS}(\phi)$ here cannot be just a proxy, i.e., some map that correlates with the LSS; it has to be a map-level reconstruction of the LSS component extracted from $I(\phi)$, the main task we are tackling in this paper.
 In the case of SFD, $I_{LSS}(\phi)$ is essentially the CIB at 100~$\rm \mu m$ but in an unintended unit of magnitude in $E(B-V)$.
 Although it is a contaminant in the Galactic reddening field, this CIB map, if successfully extracted, could be a valuable product in cosmology as a matter tracer.

 The challenges of this component separation problem are three-fold: \begin{enumerate} \item The Galactic foreground is usually much brighter than the LSS signatures, which will add strong noise in estimating $I_{LSS}(\phi)$.
-In SFD, $I_{G}(\phi) > 100\,I_{LSS}(\phi)$ for most sightlines.
+In SFD, $I_{G}(\phi) > 100\,I_{LSS}(\phi)$ for most sight lines.

 \item The extragalactic LSS component is a 2D projection of the 3D Universe:

 where the radial information is lost.
 As the cosmic web is de-correlated at scales much greater than the correlation length, $\sim10$~Mpc or $dz \sim 10^{-2.5}$, the full LSS statistics should be sampled tomographically in sufficiently small redshift bins.